alexanderguzhva/smalltopk/article/main5.md

 * My conclusions and guesses might be wrong and/or naive.

 AVX512 intrinsics will be used for the demonstration, if needed.

+A VERY detailed information of current standard algorithms and approaches in the `similarity search` area can be found in the [article](https://arxiv.org/pdf/2401.08281) about the [FAISS library](https://github.com/facebookresearch/faiss) and on [FAISS Wiki](https://github.com/facebookresearch/faiss/wiki).

 # Our applications for brute-force search